 Each airline is going to create its own policy and communications strategy on this, and I'll do my best to update and link those items here as they emerge.
 In the meanwhile, keep an eye out for terms like 'goodwill policy', and keep an eye on the top banner of each airline's website, as this is generally how that kind of update is published.

 - Air Canada [ link ]

 - American Airlines [ link ]

 - Westjet [ link ]

-It's also important to remember that in the middle of COVID world, airlines are making their best guesses at which flights will return to service when.
+It's also important to remember that in the middle of COVID world, airlines are making their best guesses at when each route will return to service.
 For example, Air Canada is currently selling summer-2021 tickets on their relatively new route from Halifax, Nova Scotia, to London UK - operated on a MAX - but if that aircraft isn't yet back in service, or travel simply hasn't picked back up enough, Air Canada is already prepared to rebook those passengers onto wide-body aircraft flying from Montreal or Toronto.

 I hope this helps!
 Safe travels!